DanyloVarlyhin/DanyloVarlyhin/README.md

-### Hi there, I'm Danylo Varlyhin 👋
+## Hi there, I'm Danylo Varlyhin 👋

-## I'm a FullStack JS developer!

 I am a full-stack software engineer proficient in developing web applications and services in JavaScript and TypeScript using React, Next.js, Express, and NestJS.
-I am responsible and goal oriented, so I always find the best ways to accomplish tasks, keeping business in the first place.
+I am responsible and goal-oriented, so I always find the best ways to accomplish tasks, keeping business in the first place.

 ### Contact with me!